 I’ve been going back to Marrakech every year for the last five- for no other reason than because I’m in love with the sights, sounds, and hustle and bustle that comes with the energy of the city.

 And to answer the question of is Morocco safe?
 Yes.
 It’s safe to travel to Morocco.
 Marrakech is like any other city that you travel to, it requires you to be aware of your surroundings, and be respectful of the culture.
-The
+Remember that Morocco is a predominately Muslim country, and you need to dress accordingly.
+The only time I’ve ever rolled my eyes in all years of traveling there has been when people don’t know what to wear in Morocco.
+Luckily, you’ll be fine as long as you use common sense.

 There’s a contrast between the old town and the new town that is hard to replicate anywhere else in the world.

-The city is filled with an abundance of colours and smells that draws you in.
+The city is filled with an abundance of colors and smells that draws you in and makes it an Instagrammer’s dream location.
 Armed with a phone, a craving for adventure, and a lack of sense of direction, and you can find things that you wouldn’t find anywhere else.

 Marrakech is the holy grail for photographers- professional and amateurs alike.
 From the riads to the winding alleys of the souks, there’s something to capture around every turn.